 - Protected person

-- Temporary resident (lived in Canada for 18 months or has a valid permit)
+- Temporary resident (lived in Canada for 18 months with a valid permit)

 - Indian status

-How do I get the Canada Child Benefit?
+How to Apply for the Canada Child Benefit

 You can apply for the CCB when: